eubinecto/politely/README.md

 ## What Politely can't 🙅

 `politely`'s `Styler` cannnot take contexts into account because its conjugation algorithm is fundamentally rule-based.
 The algorithm is nothing but a chain of glorified if-else's.
-As a consequence of this, `Styler` can't disambiguate context-dependent conjugations, like s:
+As a consequence of this, `Styler` can't disambiguate context-dependent conjugations, like so:

 ```python3
 print(styler("저는 쓰레기를 주워요.", 3))